Our family business.

-More recently the family has expanded the business into a variety of international business interests in real estate and private equity, focusing on growth capital.
-It operates across the UK and also in Europe, North America, the Far East, Asia and Australasia.
+More recently the family office has expanded into a variety of international business interests in real estate and growth capital.
+It now operates across the UK and also in Europe, North America, the Far East, Asia and Australasia.

 Current real estate developments include Tower Works, a mixed-use scheme in Leeds, Milburngate, a luxury apartment complex and hotel in Durham and a portfolio of 20 separate projects, including First Street, Grade A office space in Manchester.

 Growth capital investments include Todays Dental, an ambitious UK based dental platform, Magnet Capital, a financial services business and EA-RS, a leading provider of fire safety solutions for UK-based commercial building tenants and owners.’.